 North Berwick in Bloom - 2022 RHS Britain in Bloom finalist

-In 2022, North Berwick in Bloom is one of two groups representing Scotland in the RHS UK-wide Britain in Bloom finals.
+In 2022, North Berwick in Bloom was one of two groups representing Scotland in the RHS UK-wide Britain in Bloom finals.
 The group won a well-deserved Gold medal and were overall Coastal winners.
 Libby Morris, Chair of the group was also recognised with a Community Champion Award.
 Find out more.

 North Berwick in Bloom (NBiB)works all year round to improve the local environment and works with other local groups to raise awareness of issues such as recycling, litter, sustainability and biodiversity.
 Te group has a great working relationship with East Lothian Council.
 NBiB maintains over 100 seasonal planters, a tulip festival with 40 varieties in spring, 100 hanging baskets in summer and 30 permanently planted beds.
 It looks after a historic rock garden, fernery, stumpery, daffodil display, a shade bed, a subtropical bed and a semi desert bed, uses annual mixes for insect friendly displays around town, and maintains beds of biblical plants at a church.
 The group assists the local gardening club, the day centre for elderly people, and local schools.